 - Ni-Cd: Nickel Cadmium.
 These are rechargeable and this type is said to be non eco-friendly and they suffer from a memory effect.

 - LiPo: The full form of this is Lithium-ion polymer.
 These types are light in weight but higher in energy density.
 They have a shorter lifetime as compared to NiMH.
 This chemical improves the volatility as compared to other intelligent chargers.

 The low-end RC cars usually come with a cheap NiMH battery and the high-class models usually don’t come with chargers and batteries.

 This lets the users refurbish the hardware or buy new items that are meant especially for their requirements.

 How to Select Your First RC Car

-While this all may seem a bit overwhelming, the three things that you need to consider are:
+All this may seem a bit overwhelming, so we do have a detailed article on choosing the right RC car.
+However, the four things that you need to consider are:

 - Nitro power or electric

 - On-road or off-road

 - The surface on which you plan to use your RC car